 The fact is, a ‘square’ should never be called a square, but rather a square rectangle.
 Classroom posters showing common 2D shapes were often guilty of this too and misled pupil’s understanding.
 The classroom environment is a second teacher and it plays such a vital role in learning.
 If you cover your classroom in defective posters, then expect pupil’s learning to be damaged too.

-Curriculum materials and teaching must be meticulous in the use of Maths terminology for KS1 and KS2.
+Curriculum materials and teaching must be meticulous in the use of Maths vocab for KS1 and KS2.
 Naming a shape a ‘square’ might not have a high human cost in terms of someone losing their life (as a misplaced decimal point might do in a medicine dose), but it does have a high human cost educationally in that millions of pupils aren’t receiving the precision, accuracy, reliability and consistency they deserve in order to be educated and critical thinkers in the future.

 I once asked 120 pupils in Year 3 and Year 4 to draw a rectangle.
 A huge majority drew this horizontally as a prototypical oblong with two sides longer than the other, and three drew ‘an oblong’ shape but vertically.